Step 4: Full View

 Should Engineer A immediately refuse to implement any further revision directions from Transportation Engineer B upon discovering the unlicensed status, or continue submitting documents while managing the relationship with the agency in some other way?

-Refuse All Revisions Directed By Engineer B Board's choice Immediately refuse to revise signed and sealed contract documents based on Transportation Engineer B's directions upon discovery of the unlicensed status, on the grounds that a licensed engineer's seal cannot be subordinated to direction from an unqualified reviewer.
+O1 Immediately refuse to revise signed and sealed contract documents based on Transportation Engineer B's directions upon discovery of the unlicensed status, on the grounds that a licensed engineer's seal cannot be subordinated to direction from an unqualified reviewer.
+Board's choice

 The Sealed Document Revision Non-Subordination to Unlicensed Authority Obligation holds that a licensed engineer's seal represents personal professional accountability that cannot be subordinated to direction from an unqualified reviewer.
 The Non-Aiding Unlawful Engineering Practice Obligation under Section II.1.e prohibits Engineer A from aiding or abetting unlicensed practice.
 The Unlicensed Practice Challenge and Refusal Obligation requires Engineer A to refuse compliance and challenge the practice.
 The Transportation Engineer B Unlicensed Practice Prohibition Violation establishes that B's review activities are per se unlawful.
 The Public Welfare Paramount principle reinforces that the licensure threshold is a structural safeguard, not a case-by-case competence assessment.
 Competing pressure arises from Engineer A's contractual obligation to the State Agency and the institutional hierarchy in which the agency reviewer holds final approval authority over the contracted work.